• Skip to primary navigation

 What are steel-cut oats?

 Steel-cut oats are oats that have been less processed than rolled oats.
-Even though steel-cut oats and rolled oats start out as the same thing, you can tell right away that they have a huge difference in taste and texture.
+Even though steel-cut and rolled oats start as the same thing, you can tell right away that they have a huge difference in taste and texture.

 If you love the texture of your breakfast, steel-cut oats usually remain firm after cooking and will give you a lovely nutty taste.
 If you want to cook a bowl of steel-cut oats for breakfast, you will find that they take a lot longer than minute oats to cook!
 They are full of nutrients and a fantastic addition to your diet.